Fibre to Fabric

-Natural fibers: Natural fibers are obtained from plants and animals; such as jute, cotton, wool, silk, etc.
+Natural fibers: Fibres obtained from natural resources are called natural fibres.
+Natural fibers are obtained from plants and animals, such as jute, cotton, wool, silk, etc.

-Man-made fibers: Fibers that are synthesized in laboratory are called man-made fiber, such as terrylene, terry-cotton, acrylic, etc.
+Man-made fibers: Fibers that are synthesized in laboratory are called man-made fiber or synthetic fibre, such as terrylene, terry-cotton, acrylic, etc.

 Natural fibers can be classified into two types – Plant fiber and Animal fiber.